Construction Disputes – The Essentials That You Should Know To Resolving Them

-Construction disputes plague many building projects across the UK because they are long-term and complex in nature.
+Construction and engineering disputes plague many building projects across the UK because they are long-term and complex in nature.
 Large or small, the projects can be impacted by a variety of factors including humans, work conditions, logistics, machinery, Mother Nature, etc., etc.

 A recent research report put out by EC Harris (a leading Build Asset consultancy that works with infrastructure professionals and barristers) estimates that the value of such disputes in UK increased to £6.5 million in 2011 (up from £4.6 million in 2010) and the average time required for resolving a single dispute increased to 8.7 months in 2011 (from 6.7 months in 2010).